John Silvanus Wilson: Career

 Wilson was an administrator at the Massachusetts Institute of Technology (MIT) from 1984 until 2000, becoming its Director of Foundation Relations and Assistant Provost.
 During this time, he also served as a teaching fellow at Harvard in their African American Studies program, and in the Graduate School of Education.

 In 2001, Wilson was named the Executive Dean of the George Washington University's (GWU) Virginia campus.
 GWU appointed him an Associate Professor of Higher Education in 2006.

 In the presidential administration of U.S. President Barack Obama, Wilson was named to head the White House Initiative on Historically Black Colleges and Universities.
 Beginning in 2009, he served as a liaison between higher education institutions and the federal government.

 Wilson was appointed the 11th president of Morehouse College in 2012.
 Morehouse is the only college in the United States that provides men only liberal arts college education, with focus on African Americans.

 While at MIT, Wilson was the head of the Boston area Morehouse alumni association and received the college's Benjamin Elijah Mays Leadership Award in 1998.
 Wilson has served on the governing boards of Spelman College, the Andover Newton Theological School, and The Samaritans.
 He has also served on the advisory board of the Kresge Foundation and as a consultant to the United Negro College Fund.

-On September 2, 2025, he will begin a new role as the Executive Director of the McGraw Center for Educational Leadership and Senior Fellow at the University of Pennsylvania's Graduate School of Education.
+On September 2, 2025, he began a new role as the Executive Director of the McGraw Center for Educational Leadership and Senior Fellow at the University of Pennsylvania's Graduate School of Education.